𝐇𝐚𝐝𝐢𝐭𝐡 𝐨𝐧 𝐑𝐞𝐭𝐮𝐫𝐧 𝐨𝐟 𝐂𝐡𝐫𝐢𝐬𝐭: 𝐅𝐚𝐢𝐥𝐞𝐝 𝐨𝐫 𝐦𝐢𝐬𝐮𝐧𝐝𝐞𝐫𝐬𝐭𝐨𝐨𝐝?

 Time and again we have come across various arguments put forward by the missionaries that force us to think several times before thinking to put forth a rebuttal as the arguments are extremely silly.
 What you are reading here is one of the silliest arguments put forth by the missionaries.
 We would rate it as the second most senseless (or amusing) allegation, the first one being this one.
 We hope they stick to their point and don’t later claim their allegation to be a joke of some sort.

-A few sayings of the Prophet of Islam –peace and blessings of Allah be upon him- quoted from a variety of sources have been put forward claiming that they contain errors; errors in the Hadith and in the judgement of the Prophet of Islam (peace be upon him).
+A few sayings of the Prophet of Islam –peace and blessings of Allah be upon him- quoted from a variety of sources have been put forward claiming that they contain errors; errors in the Hadith and in the judgment of the Prophet of Islam (peace be upon him).
 Here we will discuss these allegations.
-There are plenty of sayings of similar nature but one is sufficient for proper explanation.
+There are plenty of sayings of similar nature but one is sufficient for a proper explanation.

 Narrated Abu Huraira: Allah’s Apostle said, “By Him in Whose Hands my soul is, son of Mary (Jesus) will SHORTLY DESCEND AMONGST YOU people (Muslims) as a just ruler and will break the Cross and kill the pig and abolish the Jizya (a tax taken from the non-Muslims, who are in the protection, of the Muslim government).
 Then there will be abundance of money and no-body will accept charitable gifts.